Year of Call: 2009

 Predominantly Defence but also on the CPS list Level 1 as well as the SFO Disclosure Panel.

 She is experienced in all types of cases ranging from violence and drugs to complex conspiracies and frauds.
-Able and versatile practitioner either alone or being led her notable cases include being led on a 10 handed 10 week long drug conspiracy case acting for Defendant 1.
+Able and versatile practitioner either alone or being led her notable cases include being instructed Junior in 2 murders; being led on a 10 handed 10 week long drug conspiracy case acting for Defendant 1.
 She often described as a tenacious and effective advocate in the courtroom.

 She has acquired good working knowledge of all aspects of fraud work, including confiscation and money laundering.
 For example her work at the SFO included being on the disclosure team for a £400 million Ponzi property fraud scheme, the largest case of its kind ever in the UK.